 Legislation / Relevant Provisions Implications for this project Policy / Guideline: Custodian The Constitution of the Republic of Namibia, 1990 as amended: Government of the Republic of Namibia The Constitution of the Republic of Namibia (1990 as amended) addresses matters relating to environmental protection and sustainable development.
-Article 91(c) defines the functions of the Ombudsman to include: "the duty to investigate complaints concerning the over-utilization of living natural resources, the irrational exploitation of non-renewable resources, the degradation and destruction of ecosystems and failure to protect the beauty and character of Namibia" Article 95(I) commits the state to actively promoting and maintaining the welfare of the people by adopting policies aimed at the: "Natural resources situated in the soil and on the subsoil, the internal waters, in the sea, in the continental shelf, and in the exclusive economic zone are property of the State."
-Byimplementingtheenvironmentalmanagementplan, the establishment will beconformant to the constitutionintermsofenvironmentalmanagementandsustainability.Ecologicalsustainability willbethemainpriority forproposeddevelopment.
+Article 91(c) defines the functions of the Ombudsman to include: "the duty to investigate complaints concerning the over-utilization of living natural resources, the irrational exploitation of non-renewable resources, the degradation and destruction of ecosystems and failure to protect the beauty and character of Namibia" Article 95(l) commits the state to actively promoting and maintaining the welfare of the people by adopting policies aimed at the: "Natural resources situated in the soil and on the subsoil, the internal waters, in the sea, in the continental shelf, and in the exclusive economic zone are property of the State."
+By implementing the environmental management plan, the establishment will be conformant to the constitution in terms of environmental management and sustainability.
+Ecological sustainability will be the main priority for the proposed development.
 Minerals (Prospecting and Section 52 requires mineral license holders to enter into a written The Proponent should enter into a written agreement with

+Relevant Provisions Implications for this project

+Policy /

+Guideline:

+Custodian

-Excel Dynamic Solutions (Pty) Ltd Legislation / Relevant Provisions Implications for this project Policy / Guideline: Custodian Custodian Mining) Act (No. 33 of 1992): Ministry of Mines and Energy (MME) agreement with affected landowners before exercising rights conferred upon the license holder.
+Guideline: Custodian Mining) Act (No. 33 of 1992): Ministry of Mines and Energy (MME) agreement with affected landowners before exercising rights conferred upon the license holder.
 Section 52(1) clarifies that a mineral license holder may not exercise his/her rights in any town or village, on or in a proclaimed road, land utilized for cultivation, within 100m of any water resource (borehole, dam, spring, drinking trough, etc.) and boreholes, or no operations in municipal areas, etc.), which should individually be checked to ensure compliance.
-Section 54 requires a written notice to be submitted to the Mining Commissioner if the holder of a mineral license area.
-Section 68 stipulates that an application for an exclusive prospecting license (EPL) shall contain the particulars of the condition of and any existing damage to, the environment in the area to which the application relates and an estimate of the effect which the proposed landowners before carrying out exploration on their land.
+Section 54 requires a written notice to be submitted to the Mining Commissioner if the holder of a mineral license intends to abandon the mineral license area.
+Section 68 stipulates that an application for an exclusive prospecting license (EPL) shall contain the particulars of the condition of and any existing damage to, the environment in the area to which the application relates and an estimate landowners before carrying out exploration on their land.
 An assessment of the impact on the receiving environment should be carried out.
 The Proponent should include as part of their application for the EPL, measures by which they will rehabilitate the areas where they intend to carry out mineral exploration activities.
-The Proponent may not carry out exploration activities within the areas limited by Section 52 (1) of this Act. prospecting operations may have on the environment and the measures to be
+The Proponent may not carry out exploration activities within the areas limited by Section 52 (1) of this Act.